 - 1/2 a teaspoon of water (2.5 ml)

 - 1 plastic bag

-- Crush the aspirin until you obtain a fine powder.
-After this, mix it with the lemon juice and the water until you obtain a paste.
+- Crush the aspirin until it’s a fine powder.
+Afterwards, mix it with the lemon juice and water until it’s a paste.

-- Rub this paste on the affected area and then cover it with a plastic bag.
+- Rub the paste on the affected area and then cover it with a plastic bag.

 - Leave the paste on for 10 minutes and then rinse it off with warm water.

-- After, use a lime to scrape off the dead skin cells from the affected area and then repeat this every day.
+- Afterwards, use a lime to scrape off the dead skin cells from the affected area and repeat every day.